© Tom Humpage

 Markets

-An artisan & local produce market takes place every Wednesday at Bourg St Maurice during the summer, while there is a traditional Saturday market selling local produce in the same town all year round.
+An artisan and local produce market takes place every Wednesday at Bourg St Maurice during the summer.
+There is a traditional Saturday market selling local produce all year round.

 Museums